The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

   }, 5000);
 });

-// schedule a callback to execute when the promise resolves or rejects rollPromise
+// schedule callbacks to execute when the promise resolves or rejects rollPromise
   .then((successMessage) => {
     console.log(successMessage);
   })
   .catch((failureMessage) => {
-    console.log(failureMessage);
+    console.error(failureMessage);
   })
 ```

-* In this example, we use `setTimeout(...)` to simulate async code.
-A more realistic example might make an HTTP request or interact with a database, something that takes time.
+Let's break down this example:
+* We declare `rollPromise` to hold the new `Promise` object being created.
+We use this variable to define resolve/reject handlers with `.then` and `.catch`.
+* Within the callback provided to `new Promise()`, the asynchronous operation is a timer counting down from 5.
+* When the timer is done, we will "roll a die".
+  * If the die roll is greater than 2, we invoke `resolve` with a success message.
+  * Otherwise, we invoke `reject` with a failure message.
+* The value we invoke `resolve` with is passed to the `.then` handler which we've decided to print with `console.log`.
+* The value we invoke `reject` with is passed to the `.then` handler which we've decided to print with `console.error`.

 Here is an example of a Promise that resolves immediately and never rejects: